 Celebrate the written word by participating in Literature Week.
 Hear readings from published authors, faculty, and students.
 Literature Week happens twice a year, during the fall and spring semesters.
 Spring Literature Week also includes a creative writing contest.
 All events are free and will take place via Zoom.
 Links to be provided.

-The DVC literary contest is held annually and consists of three categories: fiction, creative nonfiction and poetry.
+The DVC literary contest is held annually and consists of three categories: fiction, creative nonfiction, and poetry.
 Contact one of our faculty and staff members for more information on guidelines.
-You can submit your writing from February 10 - March 31, 2017.
+To see submission details and requirements, go to the DVC Literary Contest Submittable page.

 The O’Keefe Prize is a comic contest that is held annually.
 This is a unique contest as there are many opportunities to meet with faculty and students to learn comic techniques and printing.

-Meetings are usually held at the end of the fall semester for this contest, with submissions accepted the end of January.
+Meetings are usually held at the end of the fall term for this contest, with submissions accepted the end of January.
 Contact one of our faculty and staff members for more information.